databio/bedbase/docs/users/api.md

 # BEDbase API

-The api documentation can be found at [http://bedbase.org/docs](http://bedbase.org/docs)
+The api documentation can be found at <https://api.bedbase.org/docs>.

-(soon to move to api.bedbase.org/docs).